Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Douglis-Nirenberg systems

 \begin{corollary} The class $\OP(0,0)$ is closed under composition and adjunction.
 Moreover, for any tuples $(S, T;\, S', T')$ of real numbers with

 any $\bD \in \OP(0,0)$ satisfies the lenient mapping property:

 \end{corollary}

-It is also convenient to consider direct sums of Douglas–Nirenberg systems $\bD$ with systems in $\OP(0,0)$, as it is relatively straightforward to determine the corresponding orders, classes, and standard tuples for the resulting system.
+It is also convenient to consider direct sums of Douglis–Nirenberg systems $\bD$ with systems in $\OP(0,0)$, as it is relatively straightforward to determine the corresponding orders, classes, and standard tuples for the resulting system.